 Use of multiple-year data irons out the effect of business cycles.
-Increasing the number of years of comparable data by 2 or 3 additional years could increase the robustness of the data.
+Increasing the number of years of comparable data by 2 or 3 additional years to the years before and after the years impacted by the COVID-19 economic downturn could increase the robustness of the economic analysis.
 However, this could lead to major mismatches if appropriate economic linkages to the COVID-19 economic downturn is not established.
 This may mean identifying the financial years (FY) impacted by the COVID-19 economic downturn and aligning these with the general accounting practices for each year.
 Accordingly, overall, with the appropriate analysis, the use of multiple year data should generally strengthen the outcome of comparability analyses in the context of the distortions caused by the COVID-19 economic downturn.